sam-k/vanillastar-horses/README.md

 This mod catches up horses to modern Minecraft and makes them a viable, competitive and pleasant mode of transportation.

+(Bonus: This also makes the Frost Walker enchantment useful instead of a novelty.
+Applied to horseshoes, it lets your horse run across water with ease.)

 <p align="center">
   <img src=".github/assets/screenshot.png" width="600" alt="Black horse with gold-trimmed netherite armor and horseshoes standing on a frosted river">
 </p>